-Introducing ‘Star Stories ’.
-Using visual media and photography, youth on the Rosebud Reservation in South Dakota explore the cosmos and reclaim the Star Knowledge that is central to their Lakota Sioux heritage.
+Using visual media and photography, Tribal member Paula Antoine, and lead teaching artist Robin Dahlberg bring together youth at the Boys & Girls Club on the Rosebud Reservation to explore the cosmos and reclaim the Star Knowledge that is central to their Lakota Sioux heritage.

 About the Reservation and the Boys & Girls Club

-Paula is a social justice advocate.
+Paula Antoine is a social justice advocate.
 She resides on the Reservation.
 Most recently, she stood in solidarity with the Standing Rock Sioux in North Dakota, fighting the Dakota Access pipeline.
 She is also the chairperson of the Oyate Wahacanka Woecun – Shielding the People - a project of the Tribe.

-Before becoming a photographer, Robin was a civil rights lawyer and worked with the Tribe over a period of ten years to ensure that tribal youth attending schools off the Reservation received appropriate educational services.
+Before becoming a photographer, Robin Dahlberg was a civil rights lawyer and worked with the Tribe over a period of ten years to ensure that tribal youth attending schools off the Reservation received appropriate educational services.
 She has taught photography extensively to both adults and children.

-How Can We Help?
+How Can you Help?